How To Make Jam In A Bread Maker

 - Depending on the fruit – up to 13g of pectin

-This should make enough jam for 3 ordinary sized jam jars.
+This should make enough jam for 3 standard size jam jars.

-*Some bread makers come with recipe booklet for making bread, jams, and cakes.
+*Some bread makers come with a recipe booklet for making bread, jams, and cakes.

 Pectin helps jam set.
 Some fruit naturally contain high levels of pectin.
 These include:

 Other fruit are low in pectin, such as:

 To be safe, add 3g of pectin per recipe even for fruit high in pectin.
 For fruit low in pectin, add up to 13g.
 This can be done in two ways: